 Like it’s after Holiday Ham counterpart, Split Pea Soup, Navy Bean Soup with Bacon is downright cheap to make.
 This recipe was made and priced in 2012 at $2.00 and repriced in February 2014 as $2.95.Think about doubling it; Navy Bean Soup with Bacon freezes well, it’s a great soup to divide into portions for lunches or freeze for a meal.
 It separates when thawed so just stir it back together.

 Make sure to buy your beans from a store with a high turnover.
-I like to not only soak my beans, but brine them, also, and I think the best beans are soaked overnight rather than quick soaked – either will work, though.
+I like to not only soak my beans, I brine them at the same time.
+It’s a game changer!
+If you have the time, beans that are soaked overnight rather than quick soaked are always going to have a slight edge on quality.
+Either will work, though.
 See my post on Soaking and Brining Beans for more information.

 Navy Bean Soup with Bacon